Constipation and digestive issues — the uncomfortable reality

 The aging body doesn't work the way it did.
 The muscles in the digestive tract lose some of their strength and coordination.
 The colon doesn't contract with the same force it once did.
 At the same time, everything else in life has changed in ways that make constipation more likely.

 Medications are often the biggest culprit.
 Pain medications, particularly opioids, are notorious for causing severe constipation.
-But so are many other things your parent might be taking: antidepressants, blood pressure medications, over-the-counter antihistamines for allergies, iron supplements, certain stomach medications.
+The American Gastroenterological Association reports that opioid-induced constipation affects 40 to 80 percent of patients taking opioids for chronic pain.
+But many other medications contribute too: antidepressants, blood pressure medications, over-the-counter antihistamines, iron supplements, certain stomach medications.
 If your parent is taking multiple medications, constipation might be a direct side effect of one of them, and nobody thought to mention this possibility or to start a preventive approach.
 This is especially true if a medication was added recently and bowel habits changed around the same time.

 Dehydration is another major factor.
-Older adults sometimes don't drink enough fluids, partly because their sense of thirst diminishes with age, partly because drinking a lot means more bathroom trips, and partly because some people become less interested in fluids in general.
+Older adults sometimes don't drink enough fluids, partly because their sense of thirst diminishes with age, partly because drinking a lot means more bathroom trips.
 Medications like diuretics, taken for heart or blood pressure problems, also pull water out of the system.
 The colon needs adequate moisture to move things along, and without it, stools become hard and difficult to pass.

 Reduced mobility plays a role too.
 Movement stimulates the digestive tract.
 When someone is less active because of arthritis, weakness, pain, or simply the slowing that comes with age, their bowel function tends to slow with them.
-Someone who spent a lifetime moving around and now sits more will definitely notice a difference.
 This becomes a cycle: they feel uncomfortable, so they move less, which makes things worse.

 Most of the time, constipation in older adults is manageable and not an emergency.
 But there are situations where it becomes dangerous and requires immediate medical attention.

 A bowel obstruction is a blockage in the intestine that prevents normal passage of stool and gas.
 This is a surgical emergency.
-The symptoms include severe abdominal pain, abdominal bloating that's extreme, vomiting, and complete inability to pass stool or gas.
+The symptoms include severe abdominal pain, extreme bloating, vomiting, and complete inability to pass stool or gas.
 If your parent develops these symptoms, they need emergency care right away.
-This can develop after a long period of constipation, or it can happen suddenly.

 Fecal impaction is when the stool becomes so hard and so stuck that it cannot be passed normally.
-This is an extremely uncomfortable situation and sometimes it requires medical intervention to resolve.
+This is extremely uncomfortable and sometimes requires medical intervention to resolve.
 Your parent might feel like they need to go but can't, might have painful straining, might pass small amounts of liquid stool around the impacted mass and think they have diarrhea when actually the opposite is happening.
-They might have abdominal pain, lose appetite, or feel generally unwell.
 A doctor can sometimes help manually or with specific medications, but this needs professional evaluation.

 Perforation of the colon is rare but possible with severe, untreated constipation.
-The colon can tear, which is a life-threatening emergency.
-This would involve severe pain and require immediate hospital care.
+The colon can tear, which is a life-threatening emergency requiring immediate hospital care.

 The foundation is almost always adequate fiber and fluid intake.
-Fiber works by adding bulk to stools and helping them move through the colon more easily.
+Fiber adds bulk to stools and helps them move through the colon more easily.
 Good sources include whole grains, vegetables, fruits, and legumes.
-But here's the thing: if your parent hasn't been eating much fiber, adding a lot suddenly can actually make them feel worse as their system adjusts.
+But if your parent hasn't been eating much fiber, adding a lot suddenly can actually make them feel worse as their system adjusts.
 The introduction needs to be gradual, and it needs to be paired with adequate fluids.
 Without enough water, fiber can actually make constipation worse.
+The Academy of Nutrition and Dietetics recommends 25 to 30 grams of fiber daily for older adults, though most Americans get roughly half that amount.

 The fluid recommendation is generally enough that urine is light in color, though for older adults with certain heart or kidney conditions, their doctor might have different guidance.
 Water is best, though other fluids count.
 Some people find that warm drinks, especially first thing in the morning, stimulate bowel function.

 Movement and activity help significantly.
 This doesn't mean your parent needs to join a gym.
 A daily walk, even just around the house, matters.
 Gentle stretching helps.
-Activities like gardening, cleaning, or hobbies that involve some movement all contribute.
 If your parent is quite limited in mobility, even chair exercises or standing and moving from room to room helps more than sitting all day.

 Prescription options are available too.
-Medications that work on the gut directly, like linaclotide or lubiprostone, are specifically designed for chronic constipation in adults.
+Medications like linaclotide or lubiprostone are specifically designed for chronic constipation in adults.
 If your parent is taking an opioid that's causing severe constipation, there are medications designed to counteract just that side effect.
+The FDA has approved several medications specifically for opioid-induced constipation, including methylnaltrexone and naloxegol.

-The timing matters.
-Bowel function tends to be more active in the morning or after meals, so it helps to establish a routine and try to take advantage of that natural timing.
+Timing matters.
+Bowel function tends to be more active in the morning or after meals, so establishing a routine and trying to take advantage of that natural timing helps.

 You can frame this as part of overall health, something you're asking about the same way you'd ask about their blood pressure or how they're sleeping.
 You might say something like, "I've noticed you don't seem as comfortable as usual.
 I'm wondering if you've been having trouble with your digestion or bathroom stuff.
 A lot of people your age deal with this, and there are things that really help."
 This acknowledges it without judgment and normalizes it.

-If they're reluctant to talk about it, you might talk to them together with a pharmacist, or mention it at their next doctor's appointment, or even ask their doctor to bring it up.
+If they're reluctant to talk about it, you might mention it at their next doctor's appointment, or ask their doctor to bring it up.
 Sometimes it's easier to talk about with a medical professional than with adult children.

 Listen to what's actually happening.
 Is it infrequent movements, or is it straining, or is it feeling incomplete afterward, or is it abdominal discomfort?
 These details matter for figuring out what will help.

-If your parent is taking medications that might contribute, it's worth asking their doctor about this directly.
+If your parent is taking medications that might contribute, ask their doctor about this directly.
 Sometimes a medication can be adjusted or changed.
 Sometimes a preventive approach, like starting a stool softener when starting a pain medication, would have prevented the problem entirely.

 And be persistent.
 If the first approach doesn't work, try something different.
 If the first conversation is awkward, have a second one.
 This is a problem that genuinely improves with attention, and your parent will feel better when it's managed.
 That's worth a few awkward conversations.